 EGRET Cultural and Educational Foundation

 The Egret Foundation is devoted to promoting and branding Taiwan!
-Over the twenty seven year history, the foundation has collaborated with numerous artists.
+Over the twenty eight year history, the foundation has collaborated with numerous artists.
 Those at the top of their respective fields brought their knowledge and creativity, collectively innovating based on Taiwan’s land, nature and history.
 The results are absolutely creative!
 Absolutely Taiwan!

 The foundation has commissioned new compositions, new media productions, creative works, research publications, dictionaries, documentaries and in-depth cultural tourism itineraries.
 The foundation has also participated in the identification of Taiwan’s colors and the development of art-inspired, creative and cultural commercial products.
 With Taiwan’s DNA as its base, the foundation integrates varying arts, performances and technologies to pursue diversity in creative works with the goal of refining Taiwan into a precious diamond!